Summary: in this tutorial, you’ll learn about the Python ternary operator and how to use it to make your code more concise.

 otherwise.

-The following syntax is called a ternary operator in Python:
+Here’s the basic syntax of ternary operator in Python:

 value_if_true if condition else value_if_false